ElliotRedhead/WorkoutPlanner/TESTING.md

 3. Login with invalid credentials: Attempts to login with a username that does not exist in the database displays a modal stating the username does not exist, the user is not added to the session and unauthorised access is not enabled.
 Attempts to login with an existing username displays a modal stating that the password is incorrect, the user is not added to the session and unauthorised access is not enabled.

 4. Login with valid credentials: User submission of fields containing an existing username and its matching password correctly results in the user being added to the session and redirection to their exercise list as their access is now authorised.

+# TESTING FOR EXERCISE HANDLING TO GO HERE.

 x.
 Code Validators